view 2

 • improving visibility into risk, efficiency, and failure patterns before code release

-• supporting targets of 20% fewer customer support tickets and 30% stronger team efficiency
+• supporting targets of 20% fewer customer support tickets and 30% stronger efficiency

 Published: February 13, 2026